Publication Ethics

 Issue Editor’s Checklist

-The editor is required to check off the submission's compliance with all of the following items before sending it to the reviewers.
+The editor must check off the submission's compliance with all of the following items before sending it to the reviewers.
 Submissions may be returned to authors that do not adhere to these guidelines.

 The submission file is in Microsoft Word document file format.